 - Each segment bears four tufts of fine hair-like bristles;

-- The cephalic lobe is dilated: on its underside there is a mouth opening;
+- The cephalic lobe is dilated.
+On its underside there is a mouth opening, as you can see here;

 - Characteristic skin glands with a beautiful orange, yellowish or brownish color are scattered throughout the body of the worm.